jruas/pands-problem-sheet/README.md

 #### file: weekday.py

 ##### Key-sections of code:
+- [x] Importing Python datetime module
+- [x] Getting todays date from datetime function.
+[REF4]
+- [x] Converting date into weekday index, using weekday function from datetime.
+[REF5]
+- [x] Creating a tuple of Strings of Weekdays (with indexes corresponding to weekday function indexes)
+- [x] If statement: if today's index less than five, so it is weekday.

 # Week 6:
 #### Program takes a positive floating-point number as input and outputs an approximation of its square root